Hailey-Ross/hails.Zoom-BG-Extracter/README.md

-# 🚀 Zoom Virtual Background Exporter
+# 🚀 Zoom Virtual Background Extractor

 *A simple PowerShell utility to back up and extract your Zoom virtual background images.*